shank318/graph-microsoft-calander-sse/README.md

 - [Handlebar.js](https://handlebarsjs.com/)

+## Setup on localhost

+The sample uses heroku as the development server.
+If you want to run this app on localhost you have to change the following.

+1. In .env file change the ```REDIRECT_URI=http://localhost:3000/autorize```
+2. In constants.js change the ```notificationUrl=http://localhost:3000/webhook```
-## Configure a tunnel for your localhost
+2. Setup tunnel for receving webooks on localhost

-The sample uses localhost as the development server.
-For this reason, we need a tunnel that can forward requests from a URL on the Internet to your localhost.
+we need a tunnel that can forward requests from a URL on the Internet to your localhost.
 If for any reason, you don't want to use a tunnel, see [Hosting without a tunnel](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Hosting-the-sample-without-a-tunnel).
 If you want a detailed explanation about why to use a tunnel, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel)

 For this sample, we use [ngrok](https://ngrok.com/) to create the tunnel.
 To configure ngrok: